 Set Up Your 401K

 As mentioned above, a 401k is a retirement account from an employer.
 By contributing to your account, you may also see a match.
-Like your Roth IRA, a 401k can help you have financial security when ready to retire.
+Like your Roth IRA, a 401k can help you become financially secure by the time you’re ready to retire.

 Create a Solid Emergency Savings